Model-based Clustering for Network Data via a Latent Shrinkage Position Cluster Model: Application to Twitter network data

 \subsection{Football players network}

 This binary network consists of directed edges indicating the presence of Twitter mentions from one English Premier League football player's Twitter account to another.
-The data were adapted from those provided in \cite{greene_2013_producing}: 55 players playing for 3 different Premier League clubs are considered with 15 players from Stoke City football club (Stoke), 23 players from Tottenham Hotspur (Spurs), and 17 players from West Bromwich Albion (West Brom).
+The data were adapted from those provided in \cite{greene_2013_producing} by considering only the top 3 clubs that have the most player Twitter accounts: 55 players playing for 3 different Premier League clubs are considered with 15 players from Stoke City football club (Stoke), 23 players from Tottenham Hotspur (Spurs), and 17 players from West Bromwich Albion (West Brom).
 In total, there were 497 mentions between players, giving a network density of 16.73\%.
-To fit the LSPCM to these data, 10 MCMC chains are run with $\nu=0.01$, each for 500,000 iterations with a burn-in period of 50,000 and thinned every 1,000th.
-The average time for the completion of one MCMC chain was 35 minutes.
+To fit the LSPCM to these data, 10 MCMC chains are run, each for 1,000,000 iterations with a burn-in period of 100,000 and thinned every 1,000th.
+The average time for the completion of one MCMC chain was 30.6 minutes.
+With 10 MCMC chains, the Gelman-Rubin convergence criterion \citep{gelman_2014_bayesian}, computed conditional on the modal effective number of dimensions, was satisfied with $1.0 \leq \hat{R} < 1.1$ for the $\alpha$ , $\nu $, and $\psi$ parameters, and with $\hat{R}=1.3 $ and $\hat{R}=1.2$ for $\delta_1$ and $\delta_2$ respectively.
+Trace plots are provided in Appendix \ref{app:application}.

-Figure \ref{fig:footballbar} illustrates that under the LSPCM the posterior modal number of clusters $G_m =$ 4 (1, 6) and the posterior modal number of dimensions is 2 (1, 2), with 95\% credible intervals in brackets.
-There is uncertainty in $G_+$ as demonstrated by the wide posterior interval and notable support for $G_+ = 3$, but there is strong certainty on the number of dimensions $p$.
+Figure \ref{fig:footballbar} illustrates that under the LSPCM the posterior modal number of clusters $G_m =$ 1 (1, 4) and the modal effective number of dimensions is $\hat{p}_m=2$ (1, 2), with 95\% empirical intervals in brackets.
+There is uncertainty in $G_+$ as demonstrated by the wide posterior interval and notable support for $G_+ = 3$, but there is strong certainty on the number of effective dimensions $\hat{p}$.